 Migrating File Features

 Your POC checklist must include verifying the migration tool’s capability to transfer various file features.
-It includes transferring version history, timestamps, comments, links, permissions, etc.
+It includes transferring sharing permissions, version history, timestamps, links, external sharing, etc.

 Rather than learning about this functionality in a product demo, your IT team can have it work for your organization’s specific migration needs through a POC for Dropbox to Google Workspace migration.